tylerprehl/top-tic-tac-toe/README.md

 <br><br>
 The overarching goal of this project are to demonstrate and help reinforce understanding and use of JavaScript objects (more specifically, factory functions and the module pattern)

+11/7/23 - placed on hold in favor of learning more content instead of practicing old skills.
+There will be more projects to show off my skills in future lessons.

 ### Complete so far:
 <ul>
 <li>Game/Player structure is built